Atlas mountains, Morocco, Africa

 Fortunately, it is possible to discover the Atlas Mountains in many different ways and one of the best is obviously an excursion or ride on the back of a mule.
 These adventures are excellent for gently discovering the landscapes of the Atlas Mountains.
 Accompanied by a guide, rides start in Imlil village and may head in any direction towards Azzaden, Imnane valleys, peaceful rivers, waterfalls and ponds.

-5. Mountain biking and cycling in the High Atlas Mountains
+cycling in the High Atlas Mountains

 Same as walking tours, biking is a great way to explore the Atlas Mountains.
 Many mountain bike trails cross the entire Moroccan Atlas.
 In winter, we will favor the south of Morocco.
 This region will delight you with its arid mountains, oasis valleys and desert.
 In summer, the Berber High Atlas is open to cycle hikers.
 You can then cross high passes, follow the bed of the wadis, travel through hidden green valleys.
 In short, regardless of the time of year, you will find what you are looking for in the Moroccan Atlas Mountains!

-6. Quad or buggy Atlas Mountain expeditions
+Quad Atlas Mountain expeditions

 Do you want to combine thrills and discover fantastic landscapes?
 Then quad or buggy excursions are made for you!
 As with the 4×4 outings, many quad or buggy excursions are organized to easily discover the Atlas Mountains.
 Most of the outings starts from Marrakech and follow the same route.
 You will then discover the foot of the High Atlas Mountains, with part of the excursion in Agafay desert.